 From June 30 to July 27, 2018, the Fondation Beyeler is displaying Ernesto Neto's monumental installation GaiaMotherTree as part of a public art project at the main station in Zurich, Switzerland.

-Paulo Herkenhoff will hold the talk.
+Paulo Herkenhoff in conversation with Ernesto Neto.
 Paulo Herkenhoff (Brazil, 1949).
 Former chief curator of the Museu de Arte Moderna do Rio de Janeiro, Artistic director of the XXIV Bienal de São Paulo (1998), Adjunct curator of the Department of Painting and Sculpture of the Museum of Modern Art in New York, Director of the Museu Nacional de Belas Artes and Museu de Arte do Rio (MAR).
 Presently is advisor to the Fundação Getúlio Vargas in Rio.
 Has written extensively on the work of Ernesto Neto and included his work in some exhibitions.

 The talk will be streamed live on our facebook page.